ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Plane (not Copter or Rover).

-Mission command to wait for an altitude or downwards vertical speed.
+Mission command to wait for an altitude or downward vertical speed.
-This is meant for high altitude balloon launches, allowing the aircraft to be idle until either an altitude is reached or a negative vertical speed is reached (indicating early balloon burst).
-The wiggle time is how often to wiggle the control surfaces to prevent them seizing up.
+This is meant for high-altitude balloon launches, allowing the aircraft to be idle until either an altitude is reached or a negative vertical speed is reached (indicating early balloon burst).
+The wiggle time is how often to wiggle the control surfaces to prevent them from seizing up.

 **Command parameters**